 Mindfulness-Based Therapy for Social Anxiety Disorder

 Practices like mindfulness therapy can help reduce fearfulness by increasing your awareness of the present moment.
 This allows you to observe and accept your thoughts and feelings without judgment.
 Mindfulness therapy can effectively manage social worries by helping you become more aware of your thoughts, bodily sensations, and emotions related to certain situations.
 This awareness is the first step in managing anxiety triggers.
-Then, through mindfulness practice, you learn to observe their anxious thoughts and feelings without immediately reacting.
+Then, through mindfulness practice, you learn to observe your anxious thoughts and feelings without immediately reacting.
 This allows for a more measured response rather than an impulsive reaction driven by anxiety.
 Mindfulness combined with CBT is a combination that is often considered the best therapy for social anxiety disorder.

 Acceptance and Commitment Therapy for Social Anxiety Disorder